Lee Radziwill, stylish sister of Jackie Kennedy, dies at 85

-Lee Radziwill, the stylish jet setter and socialite who made friends worldwide even as she bonded and competed with her older sister Jacqueline Kennedy, has died.
+Lee Radziwill, the stylish jet setter and socialite who found friends, lovers and other adventures worldwide while bonding and competing with her sister Jacqueline Kennedy, has died.
 She was 85.

 Anna Christina Radziwill told The New York Times her mother died Friday of what she described as natural causes.
 The Associated Press left messages Saturday and Sunday for the family.